jundalisay/sp/content/en/research/schopenhauer/world/chapter-03.md

 ---
 heading: Chapter 3
-title: "The World as a Dream"
+title: "Abstract Space and Time"
 date: 2025-09-20
 description: "Kant made the important discovery of them that these ideas of perception"
 weight: 8